FURNACEAI/pagefreezer-part-2/Readme.md

 I took this to mean the list of the URLs being checked by the entire process, not a snapshot of URLs being processed at that instant.
 The later is doable using a small stateful wrapper in fetch_url().

-In either case, I left it off the summary stats console log since it could print out 1,000 URLs since I expanded the test set.
+In either case, I left it off the summary stats console log as it could print out 1,000 URLs since I expanded the test set.

 What was your intention with this request?
 I can build it but would need some clairification.